OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 #### 6. Code Highlight

-This project uses the `ubus` system on the Omega to call certain services and functions as if you were sending data to a web API.
+This project uses the `ubus` system utility on the Omega to call certain services and functions as if you were sending data to a web API.
 The basic syntax goes like this:

 ```
 ubus call (service) (function) '{(JSON parameters)}'
 ```

 The WiFi scanning and GPS functions both are shorthand for these `ubus` calls.
 You can see how they work in the `helpers.py` and `ubusHelper.py` modules.

+// TODO: expand on this a little more, give some context as to what ubus is and how we use it in the program